Union Fact & Fiction

 Fact:

 Unions help resolve conflict and can make the workplace more peaceful and productive.
 A union contract allows the company and workers to sit down as equals and discuss problems as they come up.
-Without a union, workers’ lives are often in more turmoil because they don't have the security of a collective bargaining agreement or a grievance procedure to deal with disputes.
+Without a union, workers’ lives are often in more turmoil because they don't have the security of a CBA or a grievance procedure to deal with disputes.

 Fiction: